 When it comes to placement, tomatoes require full sun, so it’s important to place them in the sunniest position on your balcony.

 Keep in mind that large amounts of fruit and stems can cause the containers to topple in the wind, so it’s important to choose a stable pot and stabilize it with sturdy support if necessary.
+This is also true if you decide to grow cucumbers on your balcony as well.

 By choosing the right container size and placement, you’ll give your balcony tomatoes the best chance for success.